learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. List down the collection of methods available on WeakSet?
+## Q 16.3.
+List down the collection of methods available on WeakSet?

 Below are the list of methods available on WeakSet,